Drimiteros/Da-music-player/README.md

 # Da Music Player (v.3.0) 🎵

 A simple, retro, music player built in C++, using the SFML library (for the UI and Audio), that allows you to:
+✅ Open audio files
-✅ Search directories for music files
+✅ Search directories for audio files
 ✅ Control playback
 ✅ View timestamps and waveform